Panoya kopyalama başarısız, lütfen izinlerinizi düzenledikten sonra tekrar deneyin.

 And if you already have a website, you need to constantly stay ahead of your competition by improving and maintaining your online presence.

 Whether you're building a website or already have one, you're going to need the help of a web developer.
-If you're ready to hire a web developer, great!
-Head here to have a look at your options.
-If you're still not sure why you need a web developer or what they do, read on to find out.

 Why do I need web development?

 As mentioned above, web development is crucial whether you're looking to build a website, or if you already have one.

 Now that you know the cost of building a website, let's have a look at the return you can expect on that investment.
 The stats below show why building a website is a worthwhile investment for your business.

 Having a website for your business is non-negotiable in 2021.
 Whether you're a large or small business, a web presence gives you a serious competitive edge.
 A report from Deloitte found that digitally advanced small businesses:

 Earned twice as much revenue per employee Experienced nearly four times as much revenue growth year-on-year Were nearly three times more likely to have created jobs over the previous year Had an average employment growth rate more than six times as high Were three times as likely to have exported products over the previous year

 Add to this the fact that 30% of consumers won't even consider a business that doesn't have a website, and it's clear that a web presence is the bare minimum you need to compete.